w3c/wai-media-guide/media-content.md

 {% include toc.html type="end" %}
 {:/}

-## Tips for Videos and Audio Content
+## Tips for Video and Audio Content

 ... in videos, avoid flashing that can cause seizures...

-... in videos, make [overlay] text readable...
+... in videos, make overlay text readable - contrast, size...

 ... audio: background low, not interferring...

 ... others ...

-## Learn more in Understanding WCAG
+## Learn more from Understanding WCAG

 * [2.3.1 Three Flashes or Below Threshold (Level A)](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes-or-below-threshold.html)<br>
 Web pages do not contain anything that flashes more than three times in any one second period, or the flash is below the general flash and red flash thresholds.